PCA leverage: outlier detection for high-dimensional functional magnetic resonance imaging data: Experimental Data Results

-We also stratify the model by those subjects who passed and did not pass quality inspection.
-Figure \ref{overlap_coef_QC} shows estimates and 95\% confidence intervals for the model coefficients after stratification.
-The left-hand plot shows that subjects who failed quality inspection ($\text{QC}=0$) tend to improve more than those who passed quality inspection ($\text{QC}=1$).
-However, data from both groups of subjects benefit from outlier removal.
-Specifically, removal of leverage outliers results in an increase in scan-rescan overlap of 103 [95\% CI: 67-140] voxels per component for subjects who failed quality inspection, and of 83 [95\% CI: 66-101] voxels per component for subjects who passed quality inspection.
-Removal of distance outliers increases scan-rescan overlap by 70 [95\% CI: 33-106] voxels per component for subjects who failed quality inspection, and by 47 [95\% CI: 30-64] voxels per component for subjects who passed quality inspection.
-The right-hand plot of Figure \ref{overlap_coef_QC} shows that, in general, subjects who failed quality inspection tend to have lower baseline reproducibility than those who passed quality inspection.
-It also again illustrates the heterogeneity in data quality across ABIDE datasets, even within subjects who passed quality inspection.
+We also stratify the model by those subjects who passed quality inspection and those who failed.
+Figure 1 of Supplementary Materials Appendix C shows estimates and 95\% confidence intervals for the model coefficients after stratification.
+While subjects who failed quality inspection tend to improve more than those who passed quality inspection, differences are not statistically significant, and both groups of subjects benefit substantially from outlier removal.